grahamegrieve/ClinicArrivals/documentation/Templates.md

 A typical example:

-    The robot processing this message is stupid, and couldn't figure out which appointment of multiples that this was about.
+    The robot processing this message couldn't figure out which appointment of multiple for this day that this message was about.
 Please phone [clinic number] for help

 ### Unexpected